zdarsch/Dictionary-Lookup-with-Ruby/README.md

 The scripts in Ruby274 were  run using the Scite editor on Windows 10.
 The browser was Firefox.

-Licensing: "zal_dict.txt": CC-BY-NC; other files: MIT
+Licensing: "zal_dict.txt", "zal_index.txt": CC-BY-NC; other files: MIT